 My time spent on the radio has really faded into one big memory now.
-I can’t quite recall what happened when exactly but I can tell you that it was fun.
+I can’t quite recall exactly what happened when but I can tell you that it was all fun.
 It was really fun.
 Yeah, there were a few problems with the poor computer software but I surfed them in the only way I know how, keep calm and pretend that everything is fine.
 I’m sure it sounded OK.
 I’d rock up to the studio by catching the bus and getting off at the only roundabout in the town.
-I’d then pilfer a cup of tea from the kitchens before getting on air and doing my thang.
-I’d drawn up some rough plans but as is usually the case when I go on air they went out of the window.
+I’d then pilfer a cup of tea from the kitchens before getting on air and doing my thing.
+I’d drawn up some rough plans but, as is usually the case when I go on air, they went out of the window.

-Now Bolton museum is famous… if only for being duped and as an example to heritage students everywhere… That’s because of this: http://www.bbc.co.uk/news/uk-england-manchester-12987951 I had a look at it whilst i was there.
-They have a large egyptology room which is well worth a look.
-But there was something else… something so shocking that it almost puts ‘The Case of Brian Stitch’ to shame… (If you don’t know about ‘The Case of Brian Stitch’ it involves this: Lindow Man and an exhibition that was so dire you had to see it to believe it.)
-Well this was another preserved body only this time it was a Peruvian mummy.
+Now Bolton museum is famous, if only for being duped and as an example to heritage students everywhere.
+That’s because of this: http://www.bbc.co.uk/news/uk-england-manchester-12987951 They have a large Egyptology room which is well worth a look.
+But there was something else… Something so shocking that it almost puts ‘the case of Brian Stitch’ to shame… (If you don’t know about ‘the case of Brian Stitch’ it involves Lindow Man and an exhibition that was so dire you had to see it to believe it.)
+This was another preserved body, only this time it was a Peruvian mummy.
 Oh dear… It was just dumped in an almost dark and empty case, facing a wall on a bit of thin sheeting.
 There was some piece of rag above it but it wasn’t displayed well at all.
 (Check it out if you’re doing a piece on the ethics of displaying human remains) There was a party of school kids in there… I resisted the urge to say something stupid this time.